CompuNanoLab/PlasmaPhysicsLab/smilei_guide.md

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
-Once installed, to use Homebrew on the command line it is necessary to modify the ".zprofile" on your home by running the following commands:
+Once installed, to use Homebrew on the command line you need to modify the ".zprofile" on your home by running the following commands:
 ```bash
 (echo; echo 'eval "$(/opt/homebrew/bin/brew shellenv)"') >> /Users/<your_account>/.zprofile
 eval "$(/opt/homebrew/bin/brew shellenv)""